 Infusion of Nearly $35.4 Million in Grant Funding to Support Roswell Park Research

-BUFFALO, N.Y. — Researchers at Roswell Park Cancer Institute have received nearly $35.4 million in grant awards this year.
+BUFFALO, N.Y. — Researchers at Roswell Park Comprehensive Cancer Center have received nearly $35.4 million in grant awards this year.
 These awards from federal agencies and private foundations include support for an investigation of a new way to improve immunotherapy against ovarian cancer, a highly aggressive and hard-to-treat cancer that accounts for a disproportionate number of cancer deaths.

 Danuta Kozbor, PhD, Associate Professor of Immunology and Microbiology, and Kunle Odunsi, MD, PhD, Deputy Director, Chair of the Department of Gynecologic Oncology and Executive Director of the Center for Immunotherapy, received a three-year, $771,750 award from the U.S. Department of Defense.
 Their study will explore whether a class of drug candidates known as CXCR4 antagonists can be used to boost the efficacy of immunotherapy for ovarian cancer.